Timeline of the Toledo Strip: September

 Mason's first replacement, Judge Charles Shuler of Pennsylvania, refused the assignment.
 This left the Territory without official leadership during September, although Mason continued to function as governor in all but formal title.
 Jackson's appointment of John S. ("Little Jack") Horner of Virginia was never fully received by the Michigan citizens.
 Shortly after Horner's tenure of office began, the people of Michigan elected Mason as their first Governor.
 Despite the potential awkwardness, there were no quarrels between Mason and Horner, who was able to work quietly to ease tensions between Ohio and Michigan and then focused his attention on the western portion of the Michigan Territory that was not included in the state.
 Horner became Secretary of the newly formed Wisconsin Territory in July 1836, leaving Michigan to Mason's leadership.

-The September incident amounted to the ability of Buckeye brain to outwit Michigan muscle.
 Michigan was ready to meet the enemy.
 Consisting of about two hundred fifty farmers and townsfolk, the contingent sported broom handles for weapons and feathers in their hats for military insignia.
 The march to Toledo took four days.